2nd and 4th Mondays from 7 to 8:30 p.m.

 Where: Location: 23 N. Main St., Cohasset, Mass.
 See above for parking information.

-2 p.m.: Fun with ʻUkulele, for all levels, but if you’re new to ʻukulele this will be especially useful.
+2 p.m.: Fun with ʻUkulele — for all levels, but especially useful for beginners.

 Funded by the Gleason Fund of First Parish in Cohasset.